 TSX-V: TRO OTCQB: TNREF

 The identification and implementation of a linked epithermal-porphyry geological model at Thor suggests that the +2km long existing epithermal deposit is related to a much larger source that remains undiscovered, and concealed below the surface - Namely a porphyry body such as that found at the Max mine located 8km to the southwest.
-The porphyry bodies are commonly mineralized in British Columbia with valuable metals.
-On the right side you will find a schematic cross-section of the Thor deposit.
-Click on the hotspots to see photographs of the rock types and alteration that are associated with the deposit. |
+Porphyry bodies are commonly mineralized in British Columbia with valuable metals.

 Thor Project Highlights

 - 100%-owned, capitalizing on 17 years of successful exploration, with near & long-term catalysts for growth.
-27 Crown Grant Mining Claims with surface rights over the main epithermal Mineral Resource and a possible underlying concealed porphyry deposit.
+27 Crown Grant Mining Claims (fee simple) with surface rights over the main epithermal Mineral Resource and a possible underlying concealed porphyry deposit.

 Sign Up Now